-Name of the Module: Fluid Mechanics Module Code: CHE - 302 Semester: $3^{rd}$ Credit Value: 3 | P = 0, T = 0, L = 3 |
+Name of the Module: Fluid Mechanics Module Code: CHE-302 Semester: $3^{rd}$ Credit Value: 3 [P = 0, T = 0, L = 3]

-- a.
-Objectives: - The nature of fluid, different types of flow of fluid, conservations of mass and momentum. - To apply Bernoulli's equation to solve different problems. - Flow of fluid through pipes and conduits friction factor & its relation with Reynold's number.
+- The nature of fluid, different types of flow of fluid, conservations of mass and momentum. - To apply Bernoulli's equation to solve different problems. - Flow of fluid through pipes and conduits friction factor & its relation with Reynold's number. - Flow of compressible fluid and related aspects.